Kreusada/Kreusada-Cogs/embedcreator/README.rst

 About this cog
 --------------

-Create embeds using buttons and modals!
+Create embeds using buttons, modals and dropdowns!

 --------
 Commands